-Home maintenance is not synonymous with fun, but it’s essential to protecting your largest investment.
-You have house insurance in case something goes wrong but it’s best to not need to make a claim.
+A Fall home maintenance checklist is not synonymous with fun, but it’s essential to protecting your largest investment.
+You have house insurance in case something goes wrong, but it’s best to avoid a claim.
 The fall is an excellent time for home maintenance and ensures your property is in tip top shape avoiding spikes in premiums.

 I’ll start with a quick personal story.
 After a series of intermittent cold snaps and warm temperatures, my basement flooded.
 My wife and I, dressed up to go to a wedding, got to work right away.
 She threw towels on the ground and was frantically mopping up the rest.
 I was trying to drill through the ice block in the floor drain just outside the basement door.
 The formation of ice inside the drain pipe caused the gathering water to rise enough it crossed the threshold into the basement itself.
 What a mess.
 It happened for two reasons – the massive amount of water created by the weather and the lack of gutters.
 The lesson here is to prepare ahead of time.
 Winter is coming.

 Check out this quick and easy list of to-do’s that not only prevents problems but could also save you from a home insurance premium hike.

 - Trim The Trees